DataBiosphere/azul/README.md

 The `/mnt/gitlab/runner/config/etc` directory on the Gitlab EC2 instance is mounted into the build container as `/etc/gitlab`.
 The Gitlab build for Azul copies the files from the `azul` subdirectory of that directory into the Azul project root.
-Secrets and other Gitab-specific settings should be specified in `/mnt/gitlab/runner/config/etc/azul/environment.local` which will end up in `${project_root}/environment.local` where `source environment` will find and load them.
+Secrets and other Gitlab-specific settings should be specified in `/mnt/gitlab/runner/config/etc/azul/environment.local` which will end up in `${project_root}/environment.local` where `source environment` will find and load them.
 For secrets, we prefer this mechanism over specifying them as environment